Homecoming Dragon Pride

 - It's time to compete!
-Spirit Week is our student competition aspect of Homecoming where all current students are invited to sign up as individuals and represent their college/school in the competition.
+The Student Competition is the part of Homecoming where all current students are invited to form a team and compete to win.
 It's also a great thing to watch unfold!

 - Meet Alumni!
 Drexel Alums will be out in full force during Homecoming — making connections with your fellow Dragons who attended Drexel, both before and after you, can be very valuable.

 - A chance to show off that Dragon pride!
-All throughout Homecoming, there will be opportunities to wear your favorite Drexel gear and let everyone know that you're proud to be a Dragon.
+All throughout Homecoming, there will be opportunities to wear your favorite gear from the Drexel University Barnes & Noble Bookstore and let everyone know that you're proud to be a Dragon.